huynguy-db/arcion-docs/content/docs/target-setup/databricks/databricks-aws.md

       - *`DATA_FILE_FORMAT`*: the type of data file format.
 Supported formats are `PARQUET` and `CSV`.

         *Default: `PARQUET`*.
-- We'll be using `SparkJDBC42` driver for Legacy Databricks (`DATABRICKS_DELTALAKE`) and `DatabricksJDBC42` for Unity catalog (`DATABRICKS_LAKEHOUSE`).
+- We use `SparkJDBC42` driver for Legacy Databricks (`DATABRICKS_DELTALAKE`) and `DatabricksJDBC42` for Unity catalog (`DATABRICKS_LAKEHOUSE`).
 For instructions on how to obtain these drivers, see [Obtain the JDBC Driver for Databricks](#i-obtain-the-jdbc-driver-for-databricks).
-- Replicant currently supports Unity Catalog on AWS and AZURE.
+- Replicant supports Unity Catalog on AWS and Azure platforms.